• Proposed

 Justification

-Scotoderma viride is a resupinate species described for New Zealand and since reported for Himachal Pradesh in India and for Japan.
-This species appears to have a large distribution and is likely under sampled because of its inconspicuous fruitbodies.
+Scotoderma viride is a resupinate species described from New Zealand and since reported in Himachal Pradesh in India and Japan.
+This species appears to have a large distribution and is likely to be under-sampled because of its inconspicuous fruitbodies.
 However, the few documented occurrences are either more than 50 years old or have no date information.
-Without more recent records or search attempts it is difficult to estimate current population size and determine whether this species is Least Concern or applies for a Threatened category.
+Without more recent records or search attempts it is difficult to estimate the current population size and determine whether this species is Least Concern or if it could be highly threatened.
 For this reason, the species is assessed as Data Deficient (DD).

 Taxonomic notes

-Only species in the Scotoderma genus, established in 1974.
-It was initially described as Corticium viride and later transferred to Coniophora viridis, with Thelephora viridis as its synonym.
-However, this was later disputed (Ginns, 1972) and T. viridis is not currently accepted as a synonym in Species Fungorum (2023).
-No sequence data is available for this species, and Larsson (2007) included it in a list of incertae sedis genera (familial position was not determined).
+This is the only species in the Scotoderma genus, established in 1974.
+No sequence data are available for this species, and Larsson (2007) included it in a list of incertae sedis genera (familial position was not determined).

 Geographic range

-Originally described for New Zealand but has since been recorded in the North of India (Himachal Pradesh) and included in a list of corticioid fungi in Japan.
+This species was originally described from New Zealand but has since been recorded in the north of India (Himachal Pradesh) and included in a list of corticioid fungi in Japan.
+Exact current, locality data for New Zealand and Japan are not presented as they are uncertain.

 Population and Trends

-S. viride is known from at least 8 sites: 4 in New Zealand, 3 in Himachal Pradesh in the north of India, and at least 1 site in Japan.
-(MyCoPortal, 2023; Prasher and Ashok, 2013; Maekawa, 2021) However, most New Zealand records are now more than 50 years old and it is not clear when the other collections were made.
-The number of observations is likely limited by the inconspicuous fruitbodies, and its large distribution could be suggestive of a larger population, but a review of herbarium specimens and new collections are needed to accurately estimate current population size.
+Scotoderma viride has been recorded from at least eight sites: four in New Zealand, three in Himachal Pradesh in the north of India, and at least one site in Japan (Prasher and Ashok 2013, Maekawa 2021, MyCoPortal 2023).
+However, most New Zealand records are now more than 50 years old and it is not clear when the other collections were made.
+The number of observations is likely to be limited by the inconspicuous fruitbodies, and its large distribution could be suggestive of a larger population, but a review of herbarium specimens and new collections are needed to accurately estimate the current population size.

 Habitat and Ecology